Five Reasons why Local Government Tenders Add Business Value

 Progressive local governments will provide you with a table that shows the evaluation criteria and how the tenderers scored in each criteria.
 If you can find details on your products or services, it will make your benchmarking much easier.

-Tender search companies do have details available on contracts awarded.
+Tender notification companies do have details available on contracts awarded.

 Local government tenders as an opportunity to benchmark